What Is Social Work?

 How many social workers are there in the United States?

-As of 2020, the employment of social workers data from the BLS estimates that there are 715,600 social workers employed in the United States.
-The most recent BLS data suggests that by 2030, there could be more than 800,000 social workers.
+As of 2022, the BLS estimates that there are 728,600 social workers employed in the United States.
+The most recent BLS data suggests that by 2032, there could be more than 782,000 social workers.

 Who do social workers work with?

-A social worker assists people within a wide range of settings, from mental health clinics to schools and hospitals.
-Social workers can work with individuals or within large communities or organizations and assist with a variety of ailments from addiction treatment to chronic illness and child support services.
+A social worker assists people in a wide range of settings, from mental health clinics to schools and hospitals.
+Social workers can work with individuals, organizations or large communities and assist with a variety of problems, from addiction to chronic illness and child support services.

 Why are social workers important?